Cleaning and Restoring Your Doll

 For ink removal on fabric, you may be able to get it off with Awesome spray, depending on what the ink is made of.
 You can also use nail polish remover with acetone.
 Lightly pour it on the affected area, then wash out with water and soap immediately.
 Follow the warning labels on the bottle and don’t have it on for too long or it will fade the fabric.
 If it does not work, try pure acetone, but be very careful when using it.

 For strong odors such as cigarette smoke, soak doll in a sink with water, hydrogen peroxide, and baking soda.
 You may have to change the water every few hours, depending on how bad the smell is.
 You may also replace hydrogen peroxide with vinegar or lemon juice.
 Depending on how strong the odor is, it could take a few days to get rid of the smell.
+Once the smell is gone, wash as recommended above.

 REMOVING THE HEAD AND REPLACING THE ZIP TIE